 Accessibility is not a feature for a small percentage of users.
 It is a fundamental quality of web experiences.
 At least 15% of people have disabilities affecting how they interact with technology.
-And accessibility improvements benefit everyone: captions help in noisy environments, keyboard navigation helps power users, clear structure helps mobile users, good contrast helps in bright sunlight.
+Accessibility improvements benefit everyone: captions help in noisy environments, keyboard navigation helps power users, clear structure helps mobile users, good contrast helps in bright sunlight.

 Building accessible applications requires understanding how assistive technologies work, following established guidelines, and testing with the tools disabled users rely on.
 It is not just about screen readers; it is about color contrast, keyboard navigation, cognitive load, and flexible interfaces that adapt to user needs.

-I have built accessible interfaces, conducted accessibility audits, and worked with users of assistive technologies.
-I have learned that semantic HTML eliminates many accessibility problems, that ARIA should be a last resort, and that automated testing catches only a fraction of issues.
 This guide covers the patterns that work: understanding WCAG guidelines and compliance levels, semantic HTML as the foundation, ARIA patterns for complex components, keyboard navigation implementation, testing with assistive technologies, and building inclusive design systems.

 Understanding Disability and Accessibility